darxkies/k8s-tew/docs/_build/html/_sources/setups.rst.txt

 The directory called :file:`setup` contains sub-directories for various cluster setup configurations:

-- local - it starts single-node cluster locally without using any kind of virtualization.
+- local - it starts a single-node cluster locally without using any kind of virtualization.
 This kind of setup needs root rights.
+It is meant for local development where it might be important to fire the cluster up and shut it down fast.
+If you want it to start automatically, take a look at the quickstart section.
 - ubuntu-single-node - Ubuntu 18.04 single-node cluster.
-It needs about 8G Ram.
+It needs about 8GB Ram.
 - ubuntu-multi-node - Ubuntu 18.04 HA cluster.
-It needs around 20G Ram.
+It needs around 20GB Ram.
 - centos-single-node - CentOS 7.5 single-node cluster.
-It needs about 8G Ram.
+It needs about 8GB Ram.
 - centos-multi-node - CentOS 7.5 HA cluster.
-It needs around 20G Ram.
+It needs around 20GB Ram.

 .. note:: Regardless of the setup, once the deployment is done it will take a while to download all required containers from the internet.
 So better use kubectl to check the status of the pods.